evantig/pymailflood/README.md

 # pymailflooder
 ---
 ## Setup
-- Clone or download the repository
+* Clone or download the repository
-- Extract the file (if needed)
+* Extract the file (if needed)
-- Rename "config-example.json" to "config.json"
+* Rename "config-example.json" to "config.json"
-- Add valid usernames and passwords to the config
+* Add valid usernames and passwords to the config

-Valid syntax:
+Valid config syntax:
 ``` json
 {
     "accounts":{